 Good question!
 Because in order to beat them, we need to know our enemy.
 So in this post, first we'll look at the two different types of bike thief.

-And then we'll examine the eight most popular tools they're using to steal our bikes.
+And then we'll examine the nine most popular tools that they're using to steal our bikes.
 I've also added some videos of real thieves stealing bikes with these tools.

 Who are these Bike Thieves?

-The opportunists are looking for any bikes secured with cables, weak u-locks and puny chains and padlocks.
+The opportunists are looking for any bikes secured with cables, puny u-locks and thin chains and padlocks.
 No bike is too cheap or tatty to escape their attention.

-But the good news is: a decent u-lock or chain lock will usually be too much for their limited tool set, and they will pass over your bike for easier pickings.
+But the good news is: a decent u-lock, chain lock or folding lock will usually be too much for their limited tool set, and they will pass over your bike for easier pickings.

-The professionals target the more expensive bikes and may even steal to order.
+The professionals target the more expensive bikes and may even steal-to-order.
 They can defeat any lock given enough time.
+And the younger and more desperate thieves will often operate quite brazenly in public, knowing the angle grinder can also act as a weapon!

-So if you have a bike that a “professional” may covet, you’ll need the best quality lock and you’ll need to be very careful about where you leave your bike and how long you leave it for.
+So if you have a bike that a “professional” may covet, you’ll need the best quality angle grinder resistant lock, and you’ll need to be very careful about where you leave your bike and how long you leave it for.

-OK, let’s have a look at the eight most popular tools these thieves are using in more detail...
+OK, let’s take a look at the nine most popular tools these thieves are using in more detail...

 1. Their bare hands!